Skip Main Navigation

 Appointment to the committee

 Vacancies on the committee are advertised in the summer each year.
-Appointment is based on merit and ensuring that membership is balanced across England and Wales and jurisdictions.
-The Chair makes recommendations for appointment to the MA policy board, who have final approval of appointments to committees.
+Appointment is based on merit and ensuring balance among committee members.
+The Chair makes recommendations for appointment to the MA policy board, who have final approval.

 Committee members